Positions in Advanced manufacturing, Emerging Areas and Operations Research & Industrial Design

-AUSTIN, TEXAS—October 30, 2012
+AUSTIN, TEXAS—October 3, 2013

-Emerging areas: This is an open search for candidates with demonstrated research excellence in any emerging area in Mechanical Engineering.
-Applicants are sought at the rank of associate or full professor and must have a strong track record of leadership in promoting diversity.
-In addition to the materials listed below, applicants for this position must submit a statement of strategy for promoting diversity in the Department.
+Emerging area applicants for the rank of associate or full professor must have a record of demonstrated research excellence in any emerging area in Mechanical Engineering and a strong track record of leadership in promoting diversity.
+In addition to the materials listed below, applicants for the senior position must submit a statement of strategy for promoting diversity in the Department.

 Candidates must have a Ph.D. degree in Engineering or Natural Sciences related to the area and a record of high accomplishment with a clearly upward-pointing career trajectory.
 For senior hires, evidence of leadership in directing multi-investigator research programs is essential.
 The successful candidate will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and profession.

-- a cover letter
+- Cover letter

-- current vitae
+- Current vitae

-- a statement of research and teaching interests
+- Statement of research interests

 - For those applying at the assistant professor level, please also provide a copy of your graduate academic transcript.

 The University of Texas at Austin is an Equal Opportunity, Affirmative Action Employer.
 Women and minorities are especially encouraged to apply.